22 Best Email Tools With a Free Tier (2026)

 Resend's free plan includes 100 emails per day and 3,000 emails per month.
 For a development-stage product, this is enough for all transactional emails (verification, password reset, notifications).
 The full API and React Email support are available on the free tier.

-Resend doesn't do marketing email (campaigns, newsletters, automations).
+Resend doesn't do marketing email (campaigns, newsletters, automations) at the same depth as the rest of this list.
 But for transactional email specifically, the free tier is generous and includes the complete developer experience.

 The developer experience on the free tier is identical to paid.
 You get the TypeScript SDK, React Email support, webhooks, custom domains, and the full API surface.
 There's no feature gating.
 The only limitation is volume.